 - Departmental research

 - Selected research projects

 - Selected research results

 - Laws and regulations

 BfS' co-operation with international organisations

-The Federal Office for Radiation Protection (BfS) co-operates with scientific organisations and regulatory bodies on both the national and international level in all its areas of activity, that is, radiation protection, nuclear safety, transport and storage of radioactive substances, as well as disposal of radioactive waste.
+The Federal Office for Radiation Protection (BfS) co-operates with scientific organisations and regulatory bodies on both the national and international level in the field of Radiation Protection.

 The most important goals of international co-operation are:

 - active participation in the development of internationally recognized standards for both radiation protection and handling of radioactive substances,